moclam1905/PexelsSample/docs/testing-strategy.md

     -   Searching for an image and verifying results are displayed.
     -   Pagination: Scrolling to load more results.
     -   Navigating to the image detail screen and verifying image/metadata.
+    -   **Pinch-to-zoom gestures (zoom in, zoom out) and panning of the image in the detail view (Epic 6).**
+        -   **Double-tap to zoom/reset zoom in the image detail view (Epic 6).**
+        -   **Verification of zoom level constraints and boundary checks (Epic 6).**
+        -   **Restoration of zoom/pan state after configuration changes (Epic 6).**
     -   Display of loading states.
     -   Display of error states (network error, API error, no results) and retry functionality.
     -   Empty states (e.g., no search results).
+    -   **Layout adaptation based on `WindowSizeClass` (Epic 7):**
+        -   Correct number of columns in search results grid for Compact, Medium, Expanded widths.
+        -   Switch between single-pane and two-pane layouts (if implemented) for Image Detail view based on width class.
+        -   Readability and usability of UI elements (text, spacing, touch targets) across different screen configurations.
+    -   **State preservation and correct layout rendering across orientation changes and multi-window mode adjustments (Epic 7).**
+    -   **Pull-to-refresh functionality on the results screen, including visual feedback and data update (Epic 8).**
+    -   **Search History (Epic 8):**
+        -   Display of recent searches when search bar is focused and empty.
+        -   Executing a search by tapping a history item.
+        -   Deleting individual history items.
+        -   Clearing all search history.
+        -   Correct normalization and ordering of history items.
+    -   **UI Animations & Transitions (Epic 9):**
+        -   Correctness and smoothness of shared element transitions between image grid and detail view.
+        -   Fade-in animations for loaded images in the grid.
+        -   Animated appearance of empty/error/loading states.
+        -   General screen transition animations (if custom).
+        -   Performance of animations on target devices.
 -   **Expectations:**
     -   Most expensive tests, run on emulators/devices.
     -   Focus on critical user paths and UI correctness.